yamcodes/pino-nestjs/README.md

   @Get()
   get() {
-    // assign extra fields in one place... this.logger.assign({ userID: '42' });
+    // Assign extra fields in one place... this.logger.assign({ userID: '42' });
     return this.service.test();
   }